 Bountiful Vegetable Burritos

-This recipe was inspired by those I’ve had at Mexican or Southwestern-style eateries.
-Some serve these veggie-filled burritos with garlicky greens, chips and salsa, and a big salad.
+This recipe was inspired by veggie-filled burritos I’ve had at Mexican or Southwestern-style eateries.
+Serve with garlicky greens, chips and salsa, and a big salad for a truly hearty meal.
 Refried beans help hold everything together so that it doesn’t fall apart.
 They also make these burritos more filling and substantial.
 Feel free to substitute vegetables other than the ones suggested here.
+Photos by Hannah Kaminsky.

 Yield: 4 servings of 2 burritos (or 8 lighter single servings)